neuropsychology/neuropsychology.R/Course/Introduction.md

 ```
 The output shows that the level of Negative Affect is significantly greater in Women than in Men.

 in R, all functions have arguments.
-You can get display the documentation by typing `?yourfunction()` to have more infos about what are the defaults and what can be changed.
+You can get display the documentation by typing `?yourfunction()` to have more info about what are the defaults and what can be changed.

 ### Ugly box plots